Patient Care Representative ProgramLearn More

-Patient Care Representatives collaborate with healthcare professionals to improve care quality.
-The PCR will be able to organize care for patients from varied demographics while managing their physical and psychosocial requirements.
-Schedule follow-up appointments, screen/monitor patients using questions about mental health or other issues, train patients as they prepare for screening procedures, and remind patients about their pre-visit lab testing are all examples of proactive patient outreach.
+Patient Care Representatives (PCR) collaborate with healthcare providers to enhance care quality.
+The PCR will have the opportunity to coordinate care for diverse patient populations while addressing their physical and psychological needs.
+Scheduling follow-up appointments, screening/monitoring patients using questionnaires regarding mental health or other conditions, coaching patients as they prepare for screening procedures, and providing reminders for their pre-visit lab tests constitute proactive patient outreach.

 Length of Study

 - The mandatory Jump Start course Human Touch Healthcare™ must be successfully completed.